Rodgath/dilaz-panel/README.md

 # Dilaz Panel
-Simple WordPress options panel for themes and plugins.
+The best and the easiest WordPress options panel for themes and plugins.

-Feel free to use this admin panel in your __premium__ and __commercial__ projects.
+Feel free to use this admin options panel in your __premium__ and __commercial__ projects.

 ![Demo Screenshot](https://github.com/Rodgath/DilazResources/blob/master/Dilaz-Panel/main-dilaz-panel.png "Demo Screenshot")

 ## How to use
-1. Download and install [Dilaz Panel](https://github.com/Rodgath/Dilaz-Panel/archive/master.zip) plugin.
+1. Download and install [Dilaz Panel](https://github.com/Rodgath/dilaz-panel/archive/main.zip) plugin.
-2. Download [Dilaz Panel Options](https://github.com/Rodgath/Dilaz-Panel-Options) and add it into your WordPress project *(theme or plugin)*.
+2. Download [Dilaz Panel Options](https://github.com/Rodgath/dilaz-panel-options) and add it into your WordPress project *(theme or plugin)*.

+## Example of how to use Dilaz Panel in a *__theme__*
+Download and install [Dilaz Demo Theme](https://github.com/Rodgath/Dilaz-Demo-Theme) to see a useful example on how to integrate this *dilaz panel* into your WordPress theme development project.

-## Example of how to use Dilaz Panel in a theme
+## Example of how to use Dilaz Panel in a *__plugin__*
-Download and install [n00b Starter Theme](https://github.com/Rodgath/n00b-Theme) to see a useful example on how to integrate this *dilaz panel* into your WordPress theme development project.
+Download and install [Dilaz Demo Plugin](https://github.com/Rodgath/Dilaz-Demo-Plugin) to see a useful example on how to integrate this *dilaz panel* into your WordPress theme development project.

 ## Features
 * __Fault Tolerant__ - Continues to working effectively even when a component is faulty.